xdyhayden/c756-exer/profiles/README-aws.md

 A partial list of the available packages for x86 machines:

-* `gpu`: An mid-sized EC2 x86 instance with an attached GPU.
+* `gpu`: A mid-sized EC2 x86 instance with an attached GPU.
+Sign on with userid `ec2-user`.
 * `gpu_small`: A smaller EC2 x86 instance with an attached GPU.
+Sign on with userid `ec2-user`.
+* `gpu_big`: A larger EC2 x86 instance with an attached GPU.
+Sign on with userid `ec2-user`.
+* `gpu_very_big`: A much larger EC2 x86 instance with an attached GPU.
+Sign on with userid `ec2-user`.
 * default: A small EC2 x86 instance eligible for the AWS Free Tier.
 You specify the default via either of `epkg ''` or `erun`.
+Sign on with userid `ubuntu`.

 Run a package specifying an ARM instance via the command: